amplication/docs/docs/getting-started/plugins.md

 The following plugins are currently available, we are working to add more plugins

+-  MongoDB DB
-- PostgreSQL database
+- PostgreSQL DB
+- MySQL DB
-- MySQL database
+- MongoDB database
 - Kafka
 - Password JWT Authentication
 - Password Basic Authentication